dart-lang/sdk/runtime/vm/service/service.md

   // The value of this field, if the field is static.
   @Instance staticValue [optional];

-  // The script containing this feild.
-  @Script script [optional];

-  // The token position of this field. int tokenPos [optional];
+  // The location of this field in the source code.
+  SourceLocation location [optional];
 }
 ```